 I finally got around to reading The Beach a great book by Alex Garland.
-I didn’t want to be one of ‘those people’ reading a dog eared copy on the beach in Thailand so I kept putting it off (- that’s just me being a travel snob!).
+I didn’t want to be one of ‘those people’ reading a dog eared copy on the beach in Thailand so I kept putting it off.
 And now I’ve finally read it, I can’t get it out of my head and I just wanted to read more.

 The book is so much better than the film.
 I mean seriously better.
 I can’t stop thinking about it.
 You know when you finish a book and you look up and the whole world is just carrying on as normal.
 Yet somehow everything seems to have changed?